Introduction to Zazen Practice

 The other mistake is falling into a hypertensive state, known as sanran.
 In this case, the head rises, the lumbar curve becomes too accentuated and the back tends to lean backwards.
 The sphincter contracts and the sexual area opens excessively.
 Elbows can be raised above the level of the hands, and the neck, the neck and shoulders become stiff.
 To correct this status, you have to concentrate on a long exhalation, silent and deep, releasing all tension through it.
 It is essential to keep your pupils fixed and be aware of your feet, which must be parallel.
 A common mistake is to open the toes too much and bring the heels together., which must be corrected.

-When the bell signals the end of kin-hin, we adopt the position of sasshu, We lean slightly forward as a sign of respect, nos erguimos y volvemos a nuestro lugar de zazen, walking with short, quick steps, following the practitioner in front of us.
+When the bell signals the end of kin-hin, we adopt the position of sasshu, We lean slightly forward as a sign of respect, we stand up and return to our place of zazen, walking with short, quick steps, following the practitioner in front of us.

 Importance of zafu